gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In particular, one of the following four cases can occur when a new node joins an OSCORE group.

-* The joining node is going to join the group exclusively as pure listener.
+* The joining node is going to join the group exclusively as monitor.
 That is, it is not going to send messages to the group, and hence to produce signatures with its own private key.
 In this case, the joining node is not required to provide its own public key to the Group Manager, which thus does not have to perform any check related to a countersignature algorithm and its parameters for that joining node.

 * The Group Manager already acquired the public key of the joining node during a previous join process.
 In this case, the joining node MAY not provide again its own public key to the Group Manager, in order to limit the size of the join request.
 The joining node MUST provide its own public key again if it has provided the Group Manager with multiple public keys during previous join processes, intended for different OSCORE groups.
 If the joining node provides its own public key, the Group Manager performs consistency checks as in {{ssec-join-resp}} and, in case of success, considers it as the public key associated to the joining node in the OSCORE group.